 —Marc Harshman, Poet Laureate of West Virginia

-The Adventures of Wandala written by Daniel Boyd, illustrated by Hector Shanchez, introduces a quietly confident, inquisitive girl.
+The Adventures of Wandala written by Daniel Boyd, illustrated by Hector Mexia, introduces a quietly confident, inquisitive girl.
 Young readers will admire her under-stated spunk as they thoroughly enjoy her adventure.
 Older readers may get an eerie, this-fiction-doesn’t-feel-too-far-off, vibe as they appreciate the tenacity and resolution of someone who learns to keep her head, but follow her heart.

 —Book Review by JV Poore for Goodreads